Physsyb/Election_Analysis/README.md

 ## 3) Election Audit Summary
 > There is a statement to the election commission that explores how this script can be used for any election, with two examples for modifying the script.
-* If there are elections with more data like age and gendeer, the script can be modified to include these characteristics and the analysis can be broken down even further.
+* If there are elections with more data like age and gender, the script can be modified to include these characteristics and the analysis can be broken down even further.
 The script can be modified to find the most number of votes by age and gender, other than candidates and county.
 * This script can also be modified to determine patterns among the characteristics.
 We could test the percentage of voters by county against each candidate.
 This would allow us to see which candidate was the most popular within a county or geographical area.